chardy1903/FutureElite2025/README.md

 ## 📄 License

+**Copyright (c) 2025 [Your Name].
+All Rights Reserved.**

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.

+See [LICENSE](LICENSE) for full terms and conditions.

 This project is built for personal use.
 All data remains private and local to your device.

 ---

-**FutureElite Tracker** - Tracking Brodie's journey to football excellence! ⚽🏆
+**FutureElite** - Tracking Brodie's journey to football excellence! ⚽🏆